Back to Blog

 Staff Workload Reduction During Peak Season

-During peak season, reservation teams at busy beach resorts receive hundreds of repetitive inquiries: "What is included in the package?"
+During peak season, reservation teams at busy resorts field hundreds of nearly identical questions: "What's included in the package?"
 "Is airport transfer included?"
 "Can I check in early?"
-An AI chatbot handles these questions without requiring staff involvement, freeing reservations agents to focus on complex requests, VIP handling, and revenue-generating activities like upselling suite categories.
+A chatbot handles all of it without staff involvement — freeing reservations agents for the complex stuff: VIP handling, group bookings, and upselling suite categories, where a human actually moves the needle.

 Implementation Roadmap for Beach Resorts